lucasols/palinter/src/test_cases/allow_unexpected_files_folders.md

         unconfiguredFile.tsx: ''

 expected_errors:
-  - "File unconfiguredFile.tsx is not expected in folder ./folder/subFolder"
+  - 'File unconfiguredFile.tsx is not expected in folder ./folder/subFolder'
-  - "Folder /extraSubFolder is not expected in folder ./folder/subFolder"
+  - 'Folder /extraSubFolder is not expected in folder ./folder/subFolder'
 ```